can you use word on raspberry pi

 Even if you have a PC running with Linux, there isn’t an official way to run the program on Linux.
 Unfortunately, it’s the same problem for Raspberry Pi OS.

-You can run Windows 10 on Raspberry Pi (as explained here), but the system is slow without doing anything.
-I don’t recommend adding heavy applications like Microsoft Office on it, even if it works (I haven’t tested this).
-Maybe new Raspberry Pi models and better optimizations on Windows 10 for ARM will fix this, but it’s not ready yet.
+I don’t recommend adding heavy applications like Microsoft Office to it, even if it works (I haven’t tested it).
+Maybe more powerful Raspberry Pi models and better optimizations on Windows for ARM will fix this in the future, but it’s not ready yet.

 Download the Pi Glossary!